awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 For full load and CDC and CDC only tasks, AWS DMS uses logical replication slots to retain WAL logs for replication until the logs are decoded\.
 On restart \(not resume\) for a full load and CDC task or a CDC task, the replication slot gets recreated\.

 **Note**
 For logical decoding, DMS uses either test\_decoding or pglogical plugin\.
 If the pglogical plugin is available on a source PostgreSQL database, DMS creates a replication slot using pglogical, otherwise a test\_decoding plugin is used\.
+For more information about the test\_decoding plugin, see [PostgreSQL Documentation](https://www.postgresql.org/docs/9.4/test-decoding.html)\.

 ### Configuring the pglogical plugin<a name="CHAP_Source.PostgreSQL.Security.Pglogical"></a>